Singularity Containers

 #SBATCH --ntasks=1 # Total number of tasks over all nodes, max 64*nodes

-where container is the container name.
+where your_container.sif is the actual container filename you want to use.
 Instead of a shell script, you can use an executable binary such as compiled C code, or call python from inside the container like python3 mycode.py, etc. You can also copy your shell script inside the batch script si that you can deal with only one file, like this:

 #!/bin/bash